Best Practices in Food Waste and Organics Collection Operations

 #4: Difficulty of Compaction

 Dense organic wastes can be difficult to compact or load.
 Food waste can take on the consistency of a slurry and when mixed with other organics such as yard waste, leaves, and small branches, can be difficult to compact with conventional flat-packing panel designs.
 Special consideration should be given to the method of compaction to address the type of materials of being collected.
-An auger packing system efficiently processes the different waste streams together, blending the slurry-type food waste with the yard waste for high compaction.
+Using organic waste collection trucks with an auger packing system enables efficient processing of the different waste streams together, blending the slurry-type food waste with the yard waste for high compaction.
 Higher waste densities are also preferred by processing and disposal facilities.
 Landfill equipment does not have to spend as much time densifying delivered waste.

 Adapting to Change